Character Flaws and Strengths: Guide + Examples

 Final thought

 One of the most important aspects of writing fiction is to learn how to use dialogue tags and how to format dialogue properly.
 The good news?
 It is not as complex as it sounds when you are trained in the basics.
-Clear, readable dialogue matters are better than trying to appear impressive.
+Clear, readable dialogue is better than trying to sound impressive.

 Focus on:

-The more you practice, the more assured you will be.
+The more you practice, the more confident you will become.
 Write frequently, keep it short, and do not be concerned with perfection, all writers learn gradually.

-When your conversation is straight and easy to read then you are already on the right path, continue what you are doing is right.
+When your dialogue is clear and easy to read, you're already on the right path.
+Keep doing what works.

-Turn your ideas into a story and know How to Start Writing a Book and know more How to Write Realistic Dialogue to make your character alive.
+Turn your ideas into a story by learning How to Start Writing a Book and How to Write Realistic Dialogue to make your characters feel alive.

 Writing can feel lonely sometimes.
 Why not join me on Patreon?
 I share a mix of both free and premium writing content there and I’d love to have you there!